RobTillaart/float16/README.md

 instead, an exponent of 31 encodes normalized numbers in the range 65536 to 131008._

 Implemented in https://github.com/RobTillaart/float16ext class.

+#### Difference with float16 and float16ext

+The float16ext library has an extended range as it supports values from +- 65504 to +- 131008.

+The float16ext does not support INF, -INF and NAN.
+These values are mapped upon the largest positive, the largest negative and the largest positive number.

+The -0 and 0 values will both exist.

+Although they share a lot of code float16 and float16ext should not be mixed.
+In the future these libraries might merge / derive one from the other.

 #### Breaking change 0.3.0